The Best 4 Megaphones

 Megaphones & The Law

 Here in the UK, there are no specific laws against using a megaphone in public.
 However, the user may be considered to be causing a disturbance and get ‘moved on’ by police if they persist for too long or become too intrusive.
-It is possible, if unlikely, that a person using a megaphone will fall afoul of noise pollution laws in some cases.
+It is possible, if unlikely, that a person using a one will fall afoul of noise pollution laws in some cases.

 The reaction of police may also be influenced by what is actually being said by the user (e.g., using vulgar language, profanity or slurs designed to target minority groups will likely see that person arrested for hate speech, if the person were actively threatening others, he or she may also be charged with breaching the peace).

 The Noise Act 1996, the Environmental Protection Act 1990 and the Common Law of Nuisance are the main laws that govern noise pollution with regard to private residences.
-Under these laws, it is unlikely that the user would be seen favourably in the eyes of the law (or, indeed, the ears of their neighbours!) if they opted to use their megaphone at home, especially if they chose to do so after hours.
+Under these laws, it is unlikely that the user would be seen favourably in the eyes of the law (or, indeed, the ears of their neighbours!) if they opted to use one at home, especially if they chose to do so after hours.

 Megaphones are useful in many situations and are a form of reliable technology, the basics of which have remained unchanged for many, many years.
-We hope you have enjoyed and learned something from this guide.
+We hope you have enjoyed and learned something from this guide

 VONYX MEG060 Portable Megaphone